amirsciammas/interview-mlops-engineer/README.md

 ![new_model](img/new_model.png)

-Now the data is created inside the training function so lets add a new functin that creates data and the training function gets two new arguments to provide taht data:
+Now the data is created inside the training function so let's add a new function that creates data and the training function gets two new arguments to provide that data:

 ```python
 def get_data():